 - Kamari Open Air Cinema on Google Maps

-- How To Get To Mezzo Restaurant: First you need to get to Imerovigli village (2km from Fira) and then you need to get onto the small alley of Imerovigli.
+- How to Get to Mezzo Restaurant: First, you need to get to Imerovigli village (2km from Fira), and then you need to get onto the small alley of Imerovigli.
 Then go down the alleys of Imerovigli and follow the signs you will see (close to Spiliotica Suites).

 - Mezzo Restaurant on Google Maps